What Is Full Coverage Car Insurance?

 High-Risk Location Residents

 Drivers in areas with high rates of vehicle theft, vandalism, severe weather events, or uninsured motorists should strongly consider full coverage.
-Geographic risk factors significantly impact the likelihood of filing a comprehensive or collision claim.
-Living in Florida's hurricane zone, Detroit's high-theft areas, or regions with significant hail damage makes comprehensive coverage particularly valuable.
+With 15.4% of U.S. drivers uninsured and over a third either uninsured or underinsured as of the latest IRC data, the likelihood of a costly encounter is real.
+Living in Florida's hurricane zone, regions with significant hail damage, or high-theft metro areas makes comprehensive coverage particularly valuable.
+Review our guide on whether you're underinsured to assess your current risk exposure.

 When to Drop Full Coverage Car Insurance